 - Online discussions and activities consolidate and expand on other input

-- Freedom to apply ideas on the module to your own interests and experiences through the portfolio and group presentation
+- Freedom to apply ideas on the module to your own interests and experiences through the portfolio

 - Freedom over the communicative style and medium through which you choose to submit your portfolio and communicate your ideas